NetLogo/GIS-Extension/README.md

     sbt -Dnetlogo.jar.url=file:///path/to/NetLogo/target/NetLogo.jar package

-If compilation succeeds, `bitmap.jar` will be created.
+If compilation succeeds, `gis.jar` will be created.

 ## Using